quick2063706271/DonateNow/README.md

 #### Get a User's Wishlist from User ID (GET)
 Request URL: http://localhost:6001/api/posts/:id
 <br/>This route browses through all posts and extract all items/posts wishlisted by a certain user from his User ID.
-<br/>This route is expected to return a json file of wishlist information.
+<br/>This route is expected to authenticate user, then return a json file of wishlist information.
 ```
 to be implemented
 ```